thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/importaddress.md

 *Parameter #2---The account into which to place the address or pubkey script*

 {% itemplate ntpd1 %}
-- n: "Account"
+- n: "Label"
   t: "string"
   p: "Optional<br>(0 or 1)"
-  d: "An account name into which the address should be placed.
-Default is the default account, an empty string(\"\")"
+  d: "An optional label.
+Default is an empty string(\"\")"

 {% enditemplate %}